All the best quotes from Stranger Things season 3 that will make you laugh — and cry

 Warning: This post contains spoilers for Stranger Things season 3.

-Instead of wallowing in your regret for watching it all right away (you’re not alone!), focus on all the positives instead.
-Joyce Byers (Winona Ryder) closed the gate (hopefully for good), with an assist from Chief Hopper’s heroic sacrifice.
-Mike (Finn Wolfhard) and Eleven (Millie Bobby Brown) traded sweet I love yous, even though they had to say goodbye as she moved away with Joyce, Will (Noah Schnapp) and Jonathan (Charlie Heaton), who was also forced to say a tearful goodbye to Nancy (Natalia Dyer).
+Instead of wallowing in your regret for watching all of season 3 right away (you're not alone!), focus on all the positives instead.
+Joyce Byers (Winona Ryder) closed the gate, with an assist from Chief Hopper's (David Harbour) heroic sacrifice.
+Mike (Finn Wolfhard) and Eleven (Millie Bobby Brown) traded sweet I love yous, even though they had to say goodbye as she moved away with Joyce, Will (Noah Schnapp), and Jonathan (Charlie Heaton), who was also forced to say a tearful goodbye to Nancy (Natalia Dyer).
 Even Steve (Joe Keery) and Robin (Maya Hawke) got new jobs after the Starcourt Mall was destroyed.
-It was a bittersweet ending for the Hawkins gang … and there may or may not be hope that Hopper survived the explosion thanks to that finale post-credits tag in Russia.

-Plus, Stranger Things season 3 also gave fans so many incredible quotes that will keep us entertained until the Duffer Brothers give us another season over which to obsess, which is the real treat here.
-When Harbour sat down with EW to talk about the new installment of episodes, he knew that fans were going to love all the new phrases and lines peppered in throughout the episodes.
+Plus, Stranger Things season 3 also gave fans so many incredible quotes that kept us entertained until the Duffer Brothers gave us another season to obsess over, which is the real treat here.
+When Harbour sat down with EW to talk about the third installment of episodes, he knew that fans were going to love all the phrases and lines peppered in throughout the episodes.